21-Coding/ConsoleQuotes/README.md

 <!-- break -->
 ### Description

-Console application that allows the user to view their favorite quote from the late Nipsey Hussel The Great!
+Console application that allows the user to view their favorite quote from the late Nipsey Hussel The Great & Kobe Bean Bryant!